JonathanVelkeneers/assignment2-velkeneers/README.md

 5. Take a left on Ridge road
 6. Drive until you find a parking spot
 7. Park your car, you've reached Mozingo lake's beach

+### What to bring

+- Towel
+- Swimming gear
+- Drinks
+- Snacks
+- Sunscreen
+- (Umbrella)